ibm-cloud-docs/containers/cs_cli_devtools.md

 ### bx cs subnets
 {: #cs_subnets}

-View a list of subnets that are available in a {{site.data.keyword.BluSoftlayer_notm}} account.
+View a list of subnets that are available in an IBM Bluemix Infrastructure (SoftLayer)account.

 <strong>Command options</strong>: